styled-components/webstorm-styled-components/README.md

 - Cmd/Ctrl-click on the JavaScript symbol to do to its definition

 # Limitations
-The plugin only works with the JetBrains IDEs version 2017.2 or above.
+- The plugin only works with the JetBrains IDEs version 2017.2 or above.
+- It is not yet available on [JetBrains Plugin Repository](https://plugins.jetbrains.com/).
+When installing the plugin from disk, you won't get update notifications for it.

-Semicolons at the end on the line should be outside the string, e.g. `color: ${props => props.primary ? 'white' : 'palevioletred'};`
+- Semicolons at the end on the line should be outside the string, e.g. `color: ${props => props.primary ? 'white' : 'palevioletred'};`

 # Contributing to the plugin
 Please report any issue with the plugin on [GitHub](https://github.com/styled-components/webstorm-styled-components/issues).
 We welcome your pull requests.